limianwang/osmos-lite/docs/documents.md

 To accommodate situations in which it is impossible to predict the exact schema of a document in all cases, Osmos exposes a `__data__` property that represents the actual raw data as it was received from—and will be sent to when `save()` is called—the backing store.
 No transformations and validations are performed when accessing this property and its contents—which, needless to say, means you should only use it under extraordinary circumstances.

+## Nested subdocuments and arrays

+You should be able to nest subdocuments arbitrarily, and even use them inside arrays.
+Osmos adds a new method, `append()`, to its array proxies to add a new, empty document at the end of an array that you can then populate.
+For example:

+    var friendSchema = new Schema({
+        name : String,
+        email : String
+    });

+    var schema = new Schema({
+        name : String,
+        friends : [ Array , Object , friendSchema ]
+    });

+    var model = new Model(schema, 'bucket', db);

+    model.create(err, doc) {
+        var friend = doc.friends.append();

+        friend.name = 'Marco';
+        friend.email = 'marco@example.com';
+    };

+As you can see, `append()` works almost exactly like `push()`, except that it bypasses the initial data validation, making it easier to access individual fields.
+(An alternative is to pass fully-formed objects, but, in that case, every field must pass validation).

 ## Avoiding naming conflicts

 It's entirely possible for a document to have fields whose name conflicts with a method or property of the underlying `OsmosDocument` instance.
 In this case, Osmos _almost always_ gives document data the precedence, which means that the underlying property or method cannot be accessed directly.
 (The only exception to this rule is the `constructor` property, which is required to identify documents and overrides everything else.)